Position Announcement—Regional Manager for Region 11Print This Post

 - Co-develops and participates in organizational trainings and staff development opportunities in an effort to provide coordinated, consistent TA to Collaboratives.

-- Participates in developing TA and training tools and report requirements, appropriately integrating suggestions from Collaborative coordinators, GaFCP partners and staff.
+- Participates in developing TA and training tools and reporting requirements, appropriately integrating feedback from Collaborative coordinators and Board chairs, and GaFCP partners and staff.

 - Participates in organizational meetings, workgroups, etc., in support of the organization’s purpose and strategic plan.

-- Represents the organization in a positive way by maintaining high-quality relationships—both internal and external.
+- Represents the organization by maintaining high-quality relationships—both internal and external.

 - Maintains a high level of personal accountability.